Asset Publisher

 Absolute Uterine Factor Infertility

 Absolute uterine factor infertility (AUFI) refers to infertility that is attributable to an absent or non-functional uterus due to congenital, surgical, anatomical, or acquired factors that prevent embryo implantation and term pregnancy.
-AUFI is estimated to effect 1 in 500 females of childbearing age.
+AUFI is estimated to impact 1 in 500 females of childbearing age.

 Uterine agenesis or Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome results in the congenital absence of the uterus or presence of a rudimentary solid bipartite uterus.
 MRKH syndrome accounts for less than 3% of all müllerian malformations with an estimated prevalence of one in 4500 females.
 Individuals with MRKH syndrome type I present with two kidneys and are considered ideal candidates for uterine transplantation.
 Individuals with MRKH syndrome type II presenting with a single kidney have a higher risk of medication-induced nephrotoxicity and associated obstetric complications (e.g., severe preeclampsia).